bauer-alex/fuzzyclara/paper/paper.md

 All of the above implementations have in common that they either alllow for the application of fuzzy clustering or of subsampling approaches, but not both simultaneously.
-The 'fuzzyclara' package makes it possible to simultaneously analyze large and fuzzy data, by combining the CLARA and CLARANS algorithms with the fuzzy-k-medoids algorithm by Krishnapuram [@krishnapuram_1999].
+The *fuzzyclara* package allows for simultaneously analyzing large and fuzzy data, by combining the CLARA / CLARANS algorithms with the fuzzy-k-medoids algorithm by @krishnapuram_1999.
-Beyond this, the package provides routines to cover the whole workflow for real-world clustering applications including the choice of the optimal number of clusters, the use of user-defined distance functions and diverse visualization techniques.
+Beyond this, the package provides routines to cover the whole workflow for real-world clustering applications, including the use of user-defined distance functions, the choice of the optimal number of clusters and diverse visualization techniques.

 # Combination of fuzzy and CLARA clustering